dysemjay/dys-server-guide/guide.md

 2. Count major changes.
 These might be adding, removing, or otherwise rewriting substantial portions of sections.
 3. Count minor changes.
 These might be to correct typographical errors, or to make other localized changes.

+V2.1.1 10-31-2017

+* Clarify that 'ConVar' is a contraction of 'Console Variable' in the server.cfg (The primary configuration file) section.
+* Specify direct download rate in description of sv_allowdownload ConVar.
+* Fix typo in Changelog section.

 V2.1.0 06-07-2017

 * Add table of contents with links to each section.